Faculty II

 Department of Theologies

-Through its wide range of activities, the Institute promotes understanding and reflection on religious issues, making an important contribution to interreligious understanding and ethical education in a pluralistic society.
+Through its wide range of activities, the department promotes understanding and reflection on religious issues, making an important contribution to interreligious understanding and ethical education in a pluralistic society.

 Learn more